supa2/Automaton/The-Atm_comparator-machine.md

   cmp.threshold( threshold_list, 10 );
 }
 ```
 Declare the list as a global variable or as *static*.
+The threshold list can hold a maximum of 64 entries.

 ### Atm_comparator &  average( uint16_t * v, uint16_t size ) ###